VasileiosKarapoulios/Machine-Translation/README.md

 # Machine-Translation
-A translation project "Greek-to-English" using Transformer
+A machine translation project, "Greek-to-English" using Transformer